Uniminutoarduino/RaspyControlLab/README.md

 9. **Open a browser (Google Chrome or Mozilla Firefox) and type the IP of the Raspberry Pi.** You should see the real-time video of the experiment and the web interface for it.

-10. **Copy the folder HardwareX and paste it in your Desktop folder in the Raspberry Pi.** Go to the file rc.local and edit it with the contents of the file ("rc.local") provided in this repository.
+10. **Copy the folder HardwareX and paste it into your Desktop folder in the Raspberry Pi.** Go to the file rc.local and edit it with the contents of the file ("rc.local") provided in this repository.

 ```
 sudo nano /etc/rc.local